 High school football scoreboard: Sept.
 9-10, 2016

-The brunt of conference play begins for the majority of our leagues tonight.
+The brunt of conference play began for the majority of area conferences tonight.

-But area teams are also dealing with severe weather throughout the area.
+But area teams also dealt with severe weather throughout the area as six games were postponed throughout the area.

-Danville's home game against Peoria Manual at Whitesell Field has already been postponed to 6 p.m. on Saturday as inclement weather has taken hold throughout the area.
+Danville's home game against Peoria Manual at Whitesell Field is postponed to 6 p.m. on Saturday as the Vikings try to improve to 3-0 on the season.

+"It was decent until about 20 mintues before kickoff," Danville coach BJ Luke said.
+"We thought it looked like the storm might go north, but we had a couple popups over Homer and then it got kind of nasty.
+We took everybody inside the basement of the high school.
+After we saw there were funnels in and around the area, it just made sense."

 And in Westville, the Tigers were slated to host Salt Fork, but that Vermilion Valley Conference opener is postponed until 1 p.m. on Saturday because of severe weather.

-In Hoopeston, Oakwood led Hoopeston Area/Schlarman/Armstrong-Potomac 6-0, but the Vermilion Valley Conference game is postponed until 2 p.m. on Saturday because of inclement weather.
+In Hoopeston, Oakwood led Hoopeston Area/Schlarman/Armstrong-Potomac 6-0 in the first quarter, but the Vermilion Valley Conference game is postponed until 2 p.m. on Saturday because of inclement weather.

+"It was lightning all around," B-H coach Mark Dodd said.
+"The heavy rains stopped a little after 8 p.m., but we just felt the safety of everyone was something to take into consideration.
+There does come a time where you wait around and wait around and it’s almost to a point where kids don’t even want to play because it’s so late and so much downtime."

-A handful of games are currently in lightning delays as severe weather is affecting most of the teams that are home tonight.
+A handful of games were in lightning delays as severe weather affecting several of our area teams that hosted games.

-Back to games that are still tentatively slated to kick off ...
+Champaign Central and Bloomington engaged in a close game throughout at Tommy Stewart Field, but the host Maroons lost 21-14 to fall to 1-2 on the season.

+Central and Centennial will next Friday night in a game that has huge playoff implications for both teams as both come into the game at 1-2.
+Centennial lost 20-0 at Normal West on Friday.

-Will Tuscola stay unbeaten and score more than 60 points when the Warriors travel to Clinton for the Central Illinois Conference openers for both teams?
+Tuscola stayed unbeaten with a 29-6 win at Clinton in the Central Illinois Conference opener.

-How will Paxton-Buckley-Loda respond after a last-second loss at Westville as the Panthers begin Sangamon Valley Conference play against Clifton Central?
+Paxton-Buckley-Loda responded from a last-second Week 2 loss at Westville with a 33-14 win at Clifton Central in the Sangamon Valley Conference opener for PBL.

-Closer to Champaign, will Champaign Central record its first Big 12 win with Bloomington visiting Tommy Stewart Field and will Centennial be able to go on the road and knock off a Normal West team that, despite sitting at 0-2, poses a serious challenge?

-Monticello finally gets to play its first home game of the season, with the unbeaten Sages hosting Olney Richland County.
+Monticello finally played its first home game of the season and the Sages stayed unbeaten with a convincing 43-0 win against Olney Richland County.

 For scores on all those games and the rest of our area teams, stay tuned to our scoreboard, which we'll update any time an area team scores.